Return to Index

 The APX mle 1916 was initially designed as a 2.5x telescopic sight for use on the 37mm TRP mle 1916 infantry gun.
 With the outbreak of WWI and the French military's realization that it would need to develope its own scoped rifle for use by snipers the APX 1916 was modified for use with sniper rifles (Pegler, 2022).

-The naming and marking conventions are unclear, most references refer to the APX 1916, APX 1917, and APX 1921, yet scopes can be seen marked APX 1915, APX 1916, APX 1917, APX 1918, and APX 1921.
-Internet posts regarding scopes marked APX 1934 also exist.
+Prior to the APX 1921 the naming and marking conventions are unclear, most references refer to the APX 1916 and APX 1917, yet scopes can be seen marked APX 1915, APX 1916, APX 1917, and APX 1918.
+Internet posts regarding scopes marked APX 1934 (possibly refering to the APX L718) also exist.
 To add to the confusion scopes from the 37mm mle 1916 are also marked APX 1917 (and possibly other years also).
 Scopes with no serial number have also been observed.
-With the exception of the APX 1921, the differences between the other scope models is unclear.
-It may possibly be connected to the mount used or the year of production.
+With the exception of the APX 1921 and APX L810, the differences between the other scope models is at times unclear.
+Latter scopes like the APX1917 and APX 1921 appear to have shorter overall lengths, but this can be hard to make out in photos.
+It may be also be connected to the either the mount used or the year of production.

 Images